Race, War, and Liberation Theology in Southern Sudan, 1955-1972

 During much of its early independence years, the Sudanese government attempted to unite northern and southern Sudan under an Arab and Islamic framework.
 Southern Sudan—with its history of Christian mission work, attachment to Black Africanism, and political marginalization—resisted such measures.
 While race and religion are broadly identified as the two primary elements driving Sudan’s divisive history, Professor Chris Tounsel specifically examines Christian thought as a space where racial identities were crafted and politicized.

-In this talk, which includes material from his in-progress book manuscript, Tounsel will discuss the ways in which the south Sudanese infused spirituality into the language of racial resistance during the First Sudanese Civil War (1955-1972).
+In this talk, which included material from his in-progress book manuscript, Tounsel discussed the ways in which the south Sudanese infused spirituality into the language of racial resistance during the First Sudanese Civil War (1955-1972).
 More than understanding their struggle against the state as a racial conflict pitting Africans against Arabs, it was also understood as a spiritual contest between good and evil—a development that marked an important moment in south Sudanese political thought.

-This event is co-sponsored by the Berkley Center for Religion, Peace, and World Affairs, the African Studies Program, and the Department of Theology's Graduate Studies Program.
+This event was co-sponsored by the Berkley Center for Religion, Peace, and World Affairs, the African Studies Program, and the Department of Theology's Graduate Studies Program.